claw-project/claw-language-specification/definition/loop-transform.md

 defined in the list (see example 2).

 ###### Options and details
-* *loop-index*: the iteration variable of the loop
+* *loop-index*: the induction variable of the loop

 ###### Behavior with other directives
 When the loops to be reordered are decorated with additional directives, those